eico6/3D-Programming-OpenGL/README.md

 ## Description
 - This project is a collection of multiple different 3D-rendering-techniques put into a single OpenGL project.
+- It features a simple game where the player has to pick up 8 tetrahedrons to trigger the win condition.
 - This project was the exam delivery for the course "3D Programming" at "Inland Norway University of Applied Sciences".
 - Note that the folder structure is static.